ioBroker/ioBroker.vis/README.md

 * `popup` - opens a new browser window.
 Link must be specified in `control.data`, e.g., http://google.com
 * `playSound` - play sound file.
 The link to file is specified in `control.data`, e.g., http://www.modular-planet.de/fx/marsians/Marsiansrev.mp3.
   You can upload your own file in vis-2 and let it play as for instance `/vis-2.0/main/img/myFile.mp3`.
+  **Important** browser cannot play audio till the user has not clicked at least once on the page.
+It is a browser security policy.
+[Here](https://github.com/Hugo22O/chrome-autoplay) you can read more.

 If the user changes the view or at the start, the variables will be filled by the vis-2 with